Top 12 Art Museums and Galleries in Reykjavik

 The museum is dedicated to the memory of Gerdur Helgadottir (1928-1975), an influential Icelandic sculptor.
 She was known for her large abstract artwork and especially for working with rougher materials than women generally did at her time, like metal, clay, and concrete.

-She also worked with mosaics and glass, and you can see her work on the outside of the Tollhusid Revenue and Customs building at Tryggvagata street, located next to the Reykjavik Art Museum.
+She also worked with mosaics and glass, and you can see her work outside the Tollhusid Revenue and Customs building on Tryggvagata street, located next to the Reykjavik Art Museum.
 She also made stained glass windows for the nearby Kopavogur church and Hallgrimskirkja church.

 During your visit, you'll be able to see some of Gerdur's work, along with works of Barbara Arnason, Magnus A. Arnason, and a donated collection from the art instructor, Valgerdur Briem.
 The museum's temporary exhibitions also feature other new and established artists.